Splitting Line Patterns in Free Groups: Splittings

-Moreover, the rJSJ is characterized by splitting $F$ over the stabilizers of cut points and uncrossed cut pairs in $\decompw$.
-There are three mutually exclusive possibilities: \begin{enumerate}[(a)] \item $(F,\multimot)$ is rigid. $\decompw$ has no cut points or cut pairs.
-The rJSJ is trivial, a single vertex stabilized by $F$. \item $(F,\multimot)$ is a QH--surface. $\decompw$ is a circle.
-The rJSJ is trivial, a single vertex stabilized by $F$. \item The rJSJ is nontrivial.
-For every non-cyclic vertex group $G$ the pair $(G, \indg)$ is either rigid or a QH--surface. \end{enumerate} Consequently, if $F$ splits over a cyclic subgroup relative to $\multimot$ then the cyclic subgroup is conjugate into one of the cyclic vertices or one of the QH--surface vertices of the rJSJ. \end{theorem} \begin{proof} If $(F,\multimot)$ is rigid or is a sphere with three boundary components then there are no splittings rel $\multimot$.
+Moreover, the rJSJ is characterized by splitting $\F$ over the stabilizers of cut points and uncrossed cut pairs in $\decompw$.
+There are three mutually exclusive possibilities: \begin{enumerate}[(a)] \item $(\F,\multimot)$ is rigid. $\decompw$ has no cut points or cut pairs.
+The rJSJ is trivial. \item $(\F,\multimot)$ is a QH--surface. $\decompw$ is a circle.
+The rJSJ is trivial. \item The rJSJ is nontrivial.
+For every non-cyclic vertex group $G$ we have that $(G, \indg)$ is either rigid or a QH--surface.
+Stabilizers of cut points and uncrossed cut pairs are conjugate to the cyclic vertex groups. \end{enumerate} Consequently, if $\F$ splits over $\langle g\rangle$ relative to $\multimot$ then $\langle g\rangle$ is conjugate into the stabilizer of one of the cyclic vertices or one of the QH--surface vertices of the rJSJ. \end{theorem} \begin{remark} Conditions (\ref{item:universal}) and (\ref{item:maximal}) are standard requirements for a JSJ decomposition.
+In general there is not a canonical JSJ decomposition satisfying these condition, but a whole deformation space of JSJ decompositions \cite{GuiLev09}.
+A particular JSJ decomposition can be chosen from this deformation space by applying the normalizations from \fullref{sec:normalization}.
+Condition (\ref{item:bipartite}) says these normalizations have been performed. \end{remark} \begin{proof} If $(\F,\multimot)$ is rigid or is a three-holed sphere then there are no splittings rel $\multimot$.
 The rJSJ is trivial, and we are done.

-If $(F,\multimot)$ is a QH--surface other than a sphere with three boundary components then splittings rel $\multimot$ come from essential, non-boundary parallel, simple closed curves on the surface.
+If $(\F,\multimot)$ is a QH--surface other than a three-holed sphere then splittings rel $\multimot$ come from essential, non-peripheral simple closed curves on the surface.
 For any such curve we can find another intersecting it, giving us an incompatible splitting.
-Again, the rJSJ is trivial, and we are done.
+Therefore, no such splitting is universal, so the rJSJ is trivial, and we are done.

 If we are not in either of these cases then by \fullref{corollary:uncrossedexist} there exists a cut point or an uncrossed cut pair in $\decompw$.